Aquat1c/efz-training-mode/README.md

 ## Known Issues

-1. **RG Frame Advantage Calculations**: The frame advantage displayed for some moves may be slightly off due to complexities in EFZ's RG system.
+1. **Frame Advantage Calculations**: The frame advantage displayed for some moves may be slightly off due to not handling all available states when the character is hurt.

-2. **Move Cancellation Detection**: The tool doesn't perfectly account for all cancel options when calculating potential advantages.
+2. **Buffer injection timing and controls switch desync**: Because of the complexity of how the buffer and cpu/player controls work sometimes the dummy can peform the trigger actions from the auto-action menu repeatedly.

-3. **Defender Actionable Frame Detection**: In some cases, the precise frame when a defender becomes actionable may be missed.
+To fix this, you can either enable then disable P2 controls manually in the config menu or switch player controls.

-4. **MoveID Tracking Limitations**: Some rare character-specific states may not be correctly identified.
+3. **Performance issues**: On older/lower-end devices the mod can cause fps drops.
+Disabling the EfzRevival GUI(use Enter as a default key) might fix the situation.

 ## Settings UI and Configuration